saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 image: /img/python-logo.jpg
 ---

 This article contains several examples I could have used after reading up on the basics in Python.
 After I read the first chapters of <b>Automate the Boring Stuff with Python</b> and <b>Learning Python, 5th Edition</b>, I somewhat struggled to put the concepts I read about into practice.
-By this time, I understood the basic Python data structures and string methods.
+At this time, I understood the basic Python data structures and string methods.
 But I had a hard time applying it anywhere.

-As a network engineer, I was intimately familiar with the CLI.
+As a network engineer, I was very familiar with the CLI.
 I found that it was a lot of fun putting the stuff I learned into practice by working with CLI output.
 In this article, I will start by giving a few basic examples on how to send a command to a device and retrieve the output as a string.
 After this, I will give a few examples on how to break the strings down into smaller parts and find what you are looking for.

 Retrieving device output: